plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 ### Cleaning the data
 The following relate to toyota_cleaned.py script:

 * Loaded the raw dataset, performed initial data inspection and renamed columns to improve readibility and consistency.
-* Inspected variables data types, performed whitespace trimming, separated numerical and categorical variables.
+* Inspected variables data types, performed whitespace trimming, classified the datatypes of each feature(e.g. numerical feature etc.)
 * Plotted the response variable against features that take a significant amount of unique values (i.e. non binary variables) to find out outliers, invalid data and their relationships with prices.
 * Dropped variables that are not useful for the analysis.
 Checked for missing values and duplicate rows.

 ### Inspecting the Response Variable (Car Prices)
 The following relate to prices_insights.py:

-* Imported the cleaned dataset and inspected it for one more time to be sure it is ok to go.
+* Imported the cleaned dataset and inspected it again.
 * Made a histogram and kde plot to view the distribution of prices.
 * Assessed the relationship of price with the seemingly most important features via scatterplots and simple linear regressions.
 * Plotted the residuals of the Price ~ Age linear regression to check for heteroskedasticity.
 Log transformed prices to eliminate heteroskedastic errors.

 ### Feature Engineering:
 The following relate to feature_engineering.py:

 * Performed feature engineering on multiple features by combining them, changing their structure or dropping them.
 * Plotted a correlation heatmap of the full cleaned and engineered dataset to see the association between variables and further assess potential issues.
-* Constructed a Variance Inflation Factor (VIF) to adress any multicollinearity concerns that I was not able to see with plots and ispection.
+* Constructed a Variance Inflation Factor (VIF) to adress any multicollinearity concerns that could not be salient from the data inspection and correlation heatmap.
 * The dataset is now ready for modeling!

 ### Linear Modeling: